ltmurray/GISS-GC/doc/GISS-GC-DOC/giss-gc_tutorial.md

 # Running the GISS ModelE2.1 GCM to drive the GEOS-Chem CTM
-Lee T. Murray
+Lee T. Murray (lee.murray@rochester.edu)
-Last Updated: April 30, 2024
+Last Updated: May 1, 2024

 ## Overview
 [ModelE2.1](https://www.giss.nasa.gov/tools/modelE/) is a global general circulation model (GCM) developed primarily at the NASA Goddard Institute for Space Studies in New York, NY.
 Version "E2.1" of the model is the version that was frozen for the majority of NASA’s contributions to the Coupled Model Intercomparison Project Phase 6 (CMIP6) experiment done in support of the Sixth IPCC Assessment Report [(AR6)](https://www.ipcc.ch/assessment-report/ar6/).